BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/pages/dataset-details.md

 # Dataset details

-> Dataset details provide users access to each individual dataset record with enough information for them to assess the quality and relevance of the data.
-This information should be presented clearly with sub-sections as not to overwhelm the user with dense content.
+> Dataset details provide users with access to each individual dataset record, providing enough information for them to assess the quality and relevance of the data.
+This information should be presented clearly with thematic groupings or sub-sections as not to overwhelm the user with too much content.

 ## Example page for a dataset